zhejilab/PepScore/README.txt

 3. Run "PepScore.R" to calculate PepScore.
 As shown in the example folder, the input file should contain the following minimum column information for each ORF in a row. len.fdr: the ORF length FDR calculated by "CalculateFDR.ORFlength.pl";
-pfam: 1: with a domain; 0: without a domain;
+pfam: The Pfam prediction result (https://www.ebi.ac.uk/interpro/).
+1: with a domain; 0: without a domain;
-tmhmm: 1: with a domain; 0: without a domain;
+tmhmm: The TMHMM prediction result (https://services.healthtech.dtu.dk/service.php?TMHMM-2.0).
+1: with a domain; 0: without a domain;
-phylocsf: the averaged PhyloCSF score across ORF regions, which can be calculated by CalculatePhylocsf.pl.
+phylocsf: the averaged PhyloCSF score across ORF regions, which can be calculated by CalculatePhylocsf.pl;
+orf.len: the ORF length.